vabe0003/ECE4078_Lab_2025_H2/Week02-04/README.md

 You can mark a 1m long straight line with masking tape on the floor, and use it as a guide to check if the robot has travelled exactly (as close as possible) 1m.
 Masking tape and measuring tape will be provided to you in the lab.

 [New] Please make sure to pull the latest changes of the calibration files.
 We had mistakenly not updated the default IP address to refer to the robot's network IP address.
-If you would prefer to directly edit the file yourself, you can change lines 99-100 to the following:
+If you would prefer to directly edit the file yourself, you can change lines 99-100 (or similar looking lines if you have made changes to the file) to the following:

 - ```parser.add_argument("--ip", metavar='', type=str, default='192.168.50.1')```
 - ```parser.add_argument("--port", metavar='', type=int, default=8080)```